-Convertible loans are separated into their liability and equity components on the consolidated financial statements of financial position.
+Convertible loans are separated into their liability and equity components on the condensed interim consolidated financial statements of financial position.
 The liability component is initially recognized at fair value, determine as the net present value of future payments of interest and principal, discounted at the market rate for similar non-convertible liabilities at the time of issue.
 The liability component is recognized at amortized cost, using the effective interest method, until extinguished upon conversion or maturity.
-If a security or instrument becomes convertible from inception, but contains conversion terms that change upon the occurrence of a future event, then any contingent beneficial conversion feature is measured and recognized when the triggering event occurs and contingency has been resolved.
+If a security or instrument becomes convertible only upon the occurrence of a future event outside the control of the Company, or, is convertible from inception, but contains conversion terms that change upon the occurrence of a future event, then any contingent beneficial conversion feature is measured and recognized when the triggering event occurs and contingency has been resolved.
 The fair value of the equity component of the convertible loan is estimated using the residual method in which the difference between the face value of the instrument and the fair value of the debt component is allocated as the fair value of the equity component.